cloud-elements/devportal/docs/products/ground-2-cloud/who-is-this-for.md

 title: Who This Manual is For
 description: Information about when Ground2Cloud can be used.
 layout: docs
-breadcrumbs: /docs/products/platform/index.html
+breadcrumbs: /docs/products/api-toolkit.html
-parent: Back to Platform Overview
+parent: Back to API Toolkit
 order: 2
 ---